Fire vs. Materials: Is Polyester Flame Retardant?

 The molecular structure is made up of individual strands of molecules that are tightly woven together.

-The tightly woven structure also makes the fabric more resistant to heat, which is why it is often used for protection from heat and fire hazards.
+The tightly woven structure also makes the fabric more resistant to heat.
+This is why it is often used for protection from heat and fire hazards.

 Is Polyester Flame Retardant?